Otaku: Japan's Database Animals: Exploration of otaku media

-Japan's Database Animals takes a deep dive into the construction of Neon Genesis Evangelion as a pivotal turning point in otaku history, a shift from narrative consumption as seen across the Gundam metanarrative to database consumption of fan-created Evangelion doujinshi.
+Japan's Database Animals describes the construction of Neon Genesis Evangelion as a pivotal turning point in otaku history, a shift from narrative consumption as seen across the Gundam metanarrative to database consumption of fan-created Evangelion doujinshi.
 It also explores the character designs of Di Gi Charat as a hyperreal grafting of 'databased' 90's "moe-elements".
 Azuma is also concerned with the way Japanese pseudohistory and aesthetic culture is depicted in otaku contents, from the artificial Edo of Saber Marionette J to the depictions of characters in miko uniforms like Sailor Mars from Sailor Moon and Sakura from Urusei Yatsura.
 Azuma considers the works in traditional mediums of Japanese artist Takashi Murakami to be the output of a database outsider, disregarding certain otaku touchstones to create something similar but distinct.

 Bishōjo games Kizuato and Air are used to show an otaku intimacy with a more literal database of character sprites, music, background, and text which come together to display a narrative with multiple literal layers.
 This world of layers is later regarded in terms of the way HTML displays hyperflat web content while abstracting away an invisible layer of complexity.
-Azuma is also interested in exploring the diverging parallel worlds of the visual novel Yu-No as an example of otaku media that uses postmodern themes to great effect, and considers how its readers must digest its mechanics and narrative at the same time.
+Azuma is also interested in exploring the diverging parallel worlds of the visual novel Yu-no as an example of otaku media that uses postmodern themes to great effect, and considers how its readers must digest its mechanics and narrative at the same time.